Pamiris: Nasir Khusraw and Fatimid Isma'ilism

 The spread of Isma'ili Shi'i Islam is associated with the stay in the Pamirs of Nasir Khusraw, a Persian-speaking poet, theologian, philosopher, and missionary (da'i) for the Isma'ili Fatimid Caliphate, who was hiding from a Sunni fanaticism in Shughnan.
-Many religious practices are associated with Nasir's mission by the Pamiri Isma'ili community to this day, and people in the community venerate him as a hazrat [majesty], hakim [sage], shah [king], sayyid [descendant of the Prophet], pir-i quddus [holy saint], and hujjat [proof].
-The community also considers him to be a member of the Prophet Muhammad's family, the Ahl al-Bayt.
+Many religious practices are associated with Nasir's mission by the Pamiri Isma'ili community to this day, and people in the community venerate him as a hazrat (majesty), hakim (sage), shah (king), sayyid (descendant of Muhammad), pir-i quddus (holy saint), and hujjat (proof).
+The community also considers him to be a member of the Islamic prophet Muhammad's family, the Ahl al-Bayt.

 As Lydia Monogarova asserts, one of the main reasons why Pamiris accepted Isma'ilism can be seen as their extreme tolerance to various beliefs compared to the other sects of Islam.
 As a result, terms such as Daʿwat-i Nāṣir or Daʿwat-i Pīr Shāh Nāṣir are prevalent designations among the Isma'ilis in Tajik and Afghan Badakhshan, the northern areas of Pakistan and certain parts of Xinjiang province in China.
 The Isma'ilis of Badakhshan and their offshoot communities in the Hindu Kush region, now situated in Hunza and other northern areas of Pakistan, regard Nasir as the founder of their communities.

 Marco Polo, when passed through Wakhan in 1274 referred to the population here as Muslims.